permaweb/ao-cookbook/src/tutorials/getting-started/messaging.md

 **Purpose of Tags**: Tags in aos messages are used to categorize, route, and process messages efficiently.
 They play a crucial role in message handling, especially when dealing with multiple processes or complex workflows.

 Some processes use `Handlers` that specifically interact with messages that have certain tags.
-For example, a process may have a handler that only interacts with messages that have the tag `Action` or `Register`, which we'll see an example of in the [chatroom](chatroom) tutorial.
+For example, a process may have a handler that only interacts with messages that have a specific tag, which we'll see an example of in the [chatroom](chatroom) tutorial.

 ### How to Use Tags in Messages